 At Security Clearance Law Group, we have heard horror stories from clients who were told by a facility security officer or a recruiter that certain issues in their past didn’t need to be reported on the SF-86 – the Questionnaire for National Security Positions used by military personnel, government contractors and government employees to apply for a security clearance.
 Sometimes people are told to lie or omit information from the SF-86 in an effort to hasten the approval process.

 Please understand this questionnaire is not to be taken lightly.
-Lying on or omitting information from it can lead to big trouble.
+Lying about or omitting information from it can lead to big trouble.

 Jeffrey F. Bohn, a U.S. immigration officer who lives in Riverview, Florida, sought a security clearance in June 2010 and failed to disclose an alleged sexual relationship with a foreign national on the SF-86.
 Bohn continued to avoid disclosing the alleged relationship three more times while being questioned by federal background investigators.
 Now he faces four charges of lying to the government.
 He could face up to five years in prison for each charge.
 More than five years later, his case is still pending.